- $60.00 / £48.00

 - 127 music exs., 11 figures, 3 diagrams

 Taruskin begins by showing how enlightened aristocrats, reactionary romantics, and the theorists and victims of totalitarianism have variously fashioned their vision of Russian society in musical terms.
 He then examines how Russia as a whole shaped its identity in contrast to an “East” during the age of its imperialist expansion, and in contrast to two different musical “Wests,” Germany and Italy, during the formative years of its national consciousness.
-The final section, expanded from a series of Christian Gauss seminars presented at Princeton in 1993, focuses on four individual composers, each characterized both as a self-consciously Russian creator and as a European, and each placed in perspective within a revealing hermeneutic scheme.
-In the culminating chapters — Chaikovsky and the Human, Scriabin and the Superhuman, Stravinsky and the Subhuman, and Shostakovich and the Inhuman — Taruskin offers especially thought-provoking insights, for example, on Chaikovsky’s status as the “last great eighteenth-century composer” and on Stravinsky’s espousal of formalism as a reactionary, literally counterrevolutionary move.
+The final section focuses on four individual composers, each characterized both as a self-consciously Russian creator and as a European, and each placed in perspective within a revealing hermeneutic scheme.
+In the culminating chapters—Chaikovsky and the Human, Scriabin and the Superhuman, Stravinsky and the Subhuman, and Shostakovich and the Inhuman—Taruskin offers especially thought-provoking insights, for example, on Chaikovsky’s status as the “last great eighteenth-century composer” and on Stravinsky’s espousal of formalism as a reactionary, literally counterrevolutionary move.

 Awards and Recognition